|

 here.
 According to the Harrison & Harrison (Organ Builders)

-website, the organ was transferred to St. Aidan at Acomb, York, implying
+website, the organ was transferred to St. Aidan at Acomb, York, suggesting

 that the church had closed prior to the fire which destroyed it.
 A